top of page

 You shared the big themes—bold, clear, future-focused.

+But a few weeks later, things seem unclear.
+Your leadership team is still debating priorities.
+Your managers are interpreting it in five different ways.
 Your employees are asking, “So… what does that actually mean for me?”

 Here’s the problem: Vision alone doesn’t create alignment.
+It never has.

 The Gap Between Vision and Execution

-You might assume that clarity at the top means clarity across the org.
+You might assume that clarity at the top ensures clarity throughout the organization.
+However, that clarity often gets lost between the C-suite and the frontline.

 A recent Gallup study found that only 40% of employees strongly agree they know what their company stands for.
+Even fewer understand how their work connects to that vision.

 If the only people who can explain your vision sit on your exec team, it’s not alignment—it’s isolation.